smalot/bootstrap-datetimepicker/README.md

 Fired when you pick a date before the *startDate* or after the *endDate* or when you specify a date via the method *setDate* or *setUTCDate*..

+### next:* and prev:*

+Fired when you click the next or previous arrows.
+Supports all the differnt view modes ('year', 'month', 'day', 'hour').
+For example allows you to bind a callback to 'next:month' or 'prev:month' action.

 ## Keyboard support

 The datetimepicker includes some keyboard navigation: